jbial/neural-planets/README.md

 ----

 Neural planets is a repository for rendering planet-like spheres with topography generated from random neural networks.
 The design-space is intentionally crafted to be large.
 With a mixture of 12 continuous and discrete design parameters (not including neural network weight parameters which can be arbitrarily large), the variety of planets is endless.
-Dedicated to Manxin Chen.
+This repository is dedicated to Manxin Chen.

 <p align="center">
   <img src="samples/planet_interpolation.gif" alt="animated" />